-Our communities will be well-prepared for the environmental challenges of the future, creating a system, in the process, that can be easily reproduced, adjusted for local conditions and deployed elsewhere.
+Our communities are well-prepared for the environmental challenges of the future, creating a system, in the process, that can be easily reproduced, adjusted for local conditions and deployed elsewhere.

-The BCI will provide access to clean water, thereby improving overall health conditions and food safety and decreasing the requirement for medical assistance and the resulting medical waste.
+The BCI provides access to clean water, thereby improving overall health conditions and food safety and decreasing the requirement for medical assistance and the resulting medical waste.

-Implementing simple waste management processes and educating the community on the benefits of sorting, reusing, recycling and composting waste, will reduce the harms associated with the accumulation of large amounts of consumer and food waste.
+Implementing simple waste management processes and educating the community on the benefits of sorting, reusing, recycling and composting waste, reduces the harms associated with the accumulation of large amounts of consumer and food waste.

 The downstream impacts of clean, renewable energy are considerable.
-It will contribute to tackling climate change by reducing demand pressure on already stretched utilities, thus limiting the burning of firewood with the resultant deforestation and improving air quality and general living conditions.
+It contributes to tackling climate change by reducing demand pressure on already stretched utilities, thus limiting the burning of firewood with the resultant deforestation and improving air quality and general living conditions.